Manu343726/Polyop/README.md

 That specification works using function overloads, so **that semantics are fixed and unique**.
 Of course all C++ basic and library types have their own operator overloads, for example `1 + 1` is allowed since there is a `operator+(int,int)` overload.

-But, **what if that default operator semantics don't meet our requeriments?** Thats where Polyop kicks in.
+But, **what if that default operator semantics don't meet our requirements?** Thats where Polyop kicks in.

 Consider the common floating-point comparison issue: